 2. Price - Is it worth it?

 3. Scent - Do I like the smell?
+Is it fragrance-free?

-What do you need your product to do?
 Reduce beard itch?
 Help with beard growth?
 Soften your beard?
 Strengthen your beard?
 Add shine to your beard?
 Improve your skin’s health?
 Stop beard dandruff?
 All of the above?
 Most beard oils claim to help with most, if not all of these issues.

 What is considered effective by one man, might not be considered so by another.
 It all comes down to your specific beard and skin needs.
 If you’re looking for a beard oil that does it all, then, generally speaking, the cheaper the beard oils are less effective at addressing multiple beard concerns.
 Why?

 It all comes down to the type of ingredients, the quality of those ingredients and their concentration.